ohlab/GRiD/README.md

 `conda install grid=1.2`

+To avoid compatibility issues with dependencies, it is generally advisable to create a conda environment for any software to be installed using conda (for external reference, see https://conda.io/docs/user-guide/tasks/manage-environments.html#).

+As an example, you can create an environment prior to GRiD installation as below

+    conda create --name GRiD
+    source activate GRiD
+    conda install grid=1.2

 **It is highly recommended to run the example test to ensure proper installation before running GRiD on your dataset.
 You do not need to have downloaded the GRiD database to run the test (see "Example test" below)**.